tgbugs/blackfynn-python/docs/tutorials/data_catalog.rst

 We can see that an ID string ``N:dataset:ebc05784-e6d0-4c2b-975d-72d3fdd5facc`` has been assigned to our created dataset as an unique identifier for the object.

+The `create_dataset` function can also optionally take a `description` argument, which allows for an optional description of the dataset, and an `automatically_process_packages` argument, which describes whether newly uploaded files will be automatically processed (i.e. TimeSeries) or left as simple downloadable assets on the Blackfynn platform.
+By default, the `description` is left empty and packages are not automatically processed.

 .. code-block:: python
    :linenos: